azizowaisi/e_commerce/README.md

 PHP 7.2
 MySQL

-(1) I have chosen Symfony 5.3 because this is the latest version of Symfony.
+I have chosen Symfony 5.3 because this is the latest version of Symfony.
 But I have experience with Symfony all versions after v2.8.
-(2) I have used SQL for databases.
+I have used MySQL for databases.
 For Doctrine I used Yaml instead of annotations.
 But I can work with both Yaml and annotations.
-(3) Routing, I used Yaml as well.
+Routing, I used Yaml as well.

-**Entities;**
+**Entities:**
 1. Customer
 2. CustomerAddress
 3. CustomerOrder